palantir/foundry-platform-python/docs/v1/Datasets/File.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# DatasetRid | The Resource Identifier (RID) of the Dataset on which to upload the File.
+# RID | The Resource Identifier (RID) of the Dataset on which to upload the File.
 dataset_rid = None
 # bytes | Body of the request
 body = None
-# FilePath | The File's path within the Dataset.
+# str | The File's path within the Dataset.
 file_path = "q3-data%2fmy-file.csv"
 # Optional[BranchId] | The identifier (name) of the Branch on which to upload the File.
 Defaults to `master` for most enrollments.
 branch_id = None